mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 When you use development tooling it's worth questioning whether they're doing the right thing for you.
 In this case, the bundle is nearly 200K because it has in fact included the entire `date-fns` library, not just the function we're using.

-If we had avoided any development tools and pointed a `<script src=””>` element to a hosted version of `date-fns`, roughly the same thing would have happened — all of the library would be downloaded when our example page is loaded in a browser.
+If we had avoided any development tools and pointed a `<script src="">` element to a hosted version of `date-fns`, roughly the same thing would have happened — all of the library would be downloaded when our example page is loaded in a browser.

 However, this is where development tooling has a chance to shine.
 Whilst the tooling is on our machine, we can ask the software to inspect our use of the code and only include the functions that we're actually using in production — a process known as "Tree Shaking".